LeshanDaFo/C64-COMAL-Quickchip/README.md

 #### Info about the modul:

-This modul contains a floppy speeder for COMAL loading from the attached floppy disc can be 3 to 5 times faster then normal
+This modul contains a floppy speeder for COMAL<br />
+loading from the attached floppy disc can be 3 to 5 times faster then normal

 The source code was created on the basis of COMAL80 Quickchip extensions freely available on the Internet.<br />
-The extensions created with this source code were compared by me with the existing data and correspond to this 1:1 I have only changed the fillbytes at the end of the program.
+The extensions created with this source code were compared by me with the existing data and correspond to this 1:1<br />
+I have have only changed the fillbytes at the end of the program.

 The source code is mostly undocumented, only in a few places I have added some documentation.